GabDug/sync-pre-commit-lock/README.md

 - [X] Add a PDM/Poetry CLI command to sync manually
   - [X] `pdm sync-pre-commit` and `poetry sync-pre-commit`
+- [X] Support hooks URL aliases for the same Python package
+  - [ ] Support user configuration of aliases
 - [ ] Support `pdm config` and clear configuration precedence
 - [ ] Create a more verbose command
 - [ ] Add support for other lockfiles / project managers (pipenv, flit, hatch, etc.)